 MAJOR ADMINISTRATOR President

 The Director of Safety and Transportation serves as the chief administrator for the Department of Safety and Transportation and acts in a proactive manner to maintain a safe and secure University campus and assure efficient transportation services.
-The Director of Safety and Transportation provides oversight of and assures coordination with the Springfield Police Department substation, develops contingency plans for natural disasters, emergencies and potentially disruptive or threatening circumstances, exercises administration of the University's emergency response plan, the master fire safety plan, the Springfield Police Department contract, parking administration programs (including permit management, lot maintenance, and control of enforcement), the motor pool, and coordinates operation of the campus shuttle system, the radio communications center, and the 24/7 public safety operation.
+The Director of Safety and Transportation provides oversight of and assures coordination with the Springfield Police Department substation, develops contingency plans for natural disasters, emergencies, and potentially disruptive or threatening circumstances, administers the University's emergency response plan, the master fire safety plan, the Springfield Police Department contract, parking administration programs (including permit management, lot maintenance, and control of enforcement), the motor pool, and coordinates operation of the campus shuttle system, the radio communications center, and the 24/7 public safety operation.
 The Director prepares Clery Act reporting and oversees the Department’s acceptance and disposition of reports of crimes, complaints, and incidents of sexual violence, sexual harassment, sexual assault, and stalking.
 The Director monitors all aspects of daily operations, assesses the effectiveness of programs, policies and procedures, supervises professional and support staff and student personnel, administers the various departmental budgets, and maintains a cooperative relationship with the neighborhoods surrounding campus.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A Bachelor's degree is required, preferably in management, business administration, criminal justice, or law enforcement; a Master’s degree in the specified disciplines is preferred.

-Experience: A minimum of five years experience in managing complex organizations is required; experience in managing law enforcement organizations is preferred.
+Experience: A minimum of five years of experience in managing complex organizations is required; experience in managing law enforcement organizations is preferred.
 Experience in grant writing is preferred.
 Experience in interpersonal communications and human relations is required.
 Experience in the management of complex budgeting systems involving multiple budgets is required.

-Skills: The ability to organize, plan, coordinate and direct activities related to loss prevention and parking and traffic control is required.
+Skills: The ability to organize, plan, coordinate and direct activities related to crimes against persons, loss prevention and parking and traffic control is required.
 The ability to solve problems and make appropriate decisions is required.
 The ability to clearly communicate ideas, facts, and concepts to people who represent all constituencies of the University is required.
 Effective time management skills are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.